MarvelPangondian/Simple-Data-Integrity-and-User-Identification-Program/README.md

 - json

 ## Features
+* Validate data integrity
 * Simulate user authentication using SHA-256 and the RSA algorithm.
 * Create a program that encrypts and decrypts text using the RSA algorithm.

-After running those three commands, you have a variety of options, the options are as follows : <br>
+In the program, you have a variety of options: <br>
 1. Login
 2. Logout
 3. Sign up